nmap0ninja/recon-script/README.md

 # Recon Script

 A Bash script for basic to advanced reconnaissance, designed for cybersecurity enthusiasts and penetration testers.
 This script helps gather information about a target domain or IP, with features ranging from WHOIS lookups and port scanning to vulnerability scanning and directory enumeration.
+***This operation will take a little it time ,so sorry for that but i assure you this will give a fantastic result***
 ## Features
 ### Basic Mode
 - ✅ WHOIS lookup using `whois`